Skip to content

 • Build fake “peer” identities that feel safe to a child.

 This lack of age verification is a central issue in many Snapchat child exploitation lawsuit investigations.
+We strongly believe that Snapchat has failed to adequately warn parents about the inherent dangers on its platform, including mature and dangerous content.

 Snap Map and Location Sharing